 He is the author of PTSD and Addiction: A Practical Guide for Clinicians and Counselors and co-authored "At Wit's End: What Families Need to Know When a Loved One is Diagnosed with Addiction and Mental Illness."
 For more information about Dr. Boriskin or to read his blog, visit www.jerryboriskin.com.

 Dr. Shelley Uram

 Dr. Shelley Uram is a Harvard trained, triple board-certified psychiatrist and a Distinguished Fellow of the American Academy of Child & Adolescent Psychiatry.
-She speaks around the country and the world about how psychological trauma often interferes with our ability to thrive in life.
+She speaks around the country about how psychological trauma often interferes with our ability to thrive in life.
 She is best known for communicating very complex information in an interesting and easy to understand way.

 Dr. Uram conducts patient lectures and provides ongoing training and consultation to the treatment staff at The Meadows.
 When she isn't working as a Senior Fellow, she's conducting workshops, lectures and seminars across the United States, Canada and the United Kingdom; or working as a Clinical Associate Professor of Psychiatry at The University of Arizona College of Medicine.